 High Maintenance Employees (HMEs)

-It was my first exposure to this concept and it wasn't pretty!
+I remember that first exposure to this concept well - it wasn't pretty!

 It's very easy to write off a team member because they seem to be demanding - but there may not be a big difference between their obstructiveness and your limitations!